Non-breaking space: Numbers with units

-For example, if the text "100 km" will not quite fit at the end of a line, the software may break the line between "100" and "km".
-Using a non-breaking space between "100" and "km" will prevent this behaviour.
-This guarantees that the text "100 km" will not be broken—if it does not fit at the end of a line, it is moved in its entirety to the next line.
-For this reason, many style guides recommend using a non-breaking space between numbers and their associated units.
+Text-processing software can divide expressions like "100 km" when they do not quite fit at the end of a line.
+A non-breaking space between "100" and "km" prevents this, and guarantees that "100 km" will not be broken—if it does not fit at the end of a line, it is moved in its entirety to the next line.
+Many style guides recommend that numbers and the associated units not be split across lines; non-breaking spaces are used to ensure this.